LuccaSA/cordova-plugin-gmaps-addons/README.md

 #### Output

-The success callback receives an object with the following properties :
+The success callback receives **an array of objects** with the following properties :

 | Attr             | Type     | Details                                                                                 |
 | ---------------- |:--------:| ----------------------------------------------------------------------------------------|